pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 `# This is a PEP 8 conforming comment`

-* White Space: Add space between sections of code to improve clarity.
+* White Space: Add space between sections of code to improve readability.
 * Avoid using single-character letters that could be confused with numbers  (ie the letter `l` looks similar to the number one  `1`
 * Add a blank line before a single-line comment (unless it is the first line of a cell in Jupyter Notebook)